kclaudine/web-application/README.md

 ## Known Bugs

-Some result are not accurate as expected.
+Some result are not as accurate as expected.

  ## BDD